andremmfaria/Gurren/README.md

 ####2015-04-13
 	The project is pretty much ready for a first version, but i want to do a nice GUI for it, so its in version 0.5 :)

+####2015-04-14
+	Changed variable names to make the code more understandable.
+Updated code on github Files written:
+	*main.lua
+		*main()
+			*Prompts the user for a number of rounds(numRodadas) *Calls function constroiListaPalavras(dicionario, numRodadas) => tabelaPalavras
+			*Gets initial time with os.time()(tini)
+			*Calls rodada(tabelaPalavras, numRodadas) => pontos
+			*Gets final time with os.time()(tfim)
+			*pontos = pontos/(tfim-tini)
+			*Prints pontos
+	*constroiListaPalavras.lua
+		*constroiListaPalavras(dicionario, numRodadas)
+			*Pics random numbers(numAletorio), between 1 and 29858(maxPalavras), numRodadas times
+			*Iterates over the dicionario table filling a table(tabelaPalavras) with the strings from the file *Returns tabelaPalavras
+	*rodada.lua
+		*rodada(tabelaPalavras, numRodadas)
+			*Creates a points counter(pontos) that starts at 0 *Does the following numRodadas times
+				1.Prints "Palavra" and the current word from hash 2.Prompts the user for the word
+				3.Compares the user input with the current hash word 4.If the user input was correct pontos+=1000 else pontos-=1000 *returns pontos
+	*preparaDicionario.lua
+		*preparaDicionario()
+			*Opens two files input(entrada) and output(saida)
+			*Entrada is the raw dictionary file
+			*Saida is the formatted dictionary file
+			*Reads from the raw file and formats it in a table(dicionario) witch each element is a word of the dictionary.
+			*Returns dictionario
+	*dicionario.lua
+		*Contains the formatted dictionary from the raw dictionary file *Dicionario
+		*Contains the raw data to be converted in preparaDicionario.lua to dicionario.lua